GSA/search-gov-website/support.md

         <li>Login.gov will send you back to Search.gov along with the email address you presented to them</li>
         <li>Search.gov checks for that email address's status and should let you in.
 If you still see a credentials error, <a href="mailto:search@gsa.gov">email us</a> for help.</li>
 	      </ol>
-        Another reason for login failures is that you chose the "Log in with your government employee id" link below the sign in button.
-Sometimes, using that option sends search.gov a different email than the one that you registered with search.gov (such as your personal email).
-With the wrong email, the search.gov system rejects your login attempt.
-We recommend entering your email and password each time instead.
+        Another reason for login failures is that often customers choose the "Log in with your government employee ID” link located below the Sign in button (see picture below).
+Unfortunately, sometimes using that option sends Search.gov a different email than the one that you registered with your [Search.gov](http://search.gov/) account (such as your personal email).
+When we receive an email address that is not associated with your [Search.gov](http://search.gov/) account, our system rejects your login attempt.
+To avoid running into this issue, we recommend entering your email address and password linked to your [Search.gov](http://search.gov/) account each time instead.
         <figure>
           <img src="{{ site.baseurl }}/files/signin_guidance.png" alt="A screenshot of the login.gov sign in page for Search.gov.
 There is a blue box around the username and password fields, and the username field is filled in with username@agency.gov, and the password field is filled in with dots.
 There is a red X over the link that reads Sign in with your government id" />
-          <figcaption>Always enter the email associated with your search.gov account and your login.gov password, instead of the "Sign in with your government employee id" shortcut link</figcaption>
+          <figcaption>Always enter the email address associated with your Search.gov account and your Login.gov password, instead of using the "Sign in with your government employee ID” shortcut link.
+Thank you.</figcaption>
         </figure>
       </div>